Unity-Technologies/furioos-sdk-js/README.md

 Get the current setted quality.
 Possible values : AUTO / LOW / MEDIUM / HIGH

 ## Methods
-### setUserActive()
-This function help you to keep the session open if your user does not interact with the interface.
-Calling this function will fire onUserActive.
-:warning: We recommended to use inactiveTimeout in Player constructor instead of calling this function.
-If you always call it without checking if the user is really here the session will never ended untill the user close his window.

 <details>
   <summary>
     <b>setThumbnailUrl(url)</b>